 The Premium Cards Unlock The Power of The Chase Travel Portal

 The Chase travel portal is an online booking engine (like Expedia or Priceline) that allows you to book flights, hotels, and other travel experiences using your Chase Ultimate Rewards points.
-Disney travelers need to care about the portal because it is one of the only ways to book a Disney vacation with points.
+Unfortunately, Chase no longer allows you to book Disney owned-and-operated hotels with Ultimate Rewards points.

 Technically, even those with just the basic cards can book travel through Chase using their points, there's just no reason to go through the hassle (you're only getting the same 1 cent per point you'd get just requesting a statement credit).
 Once you have the premium cards, though, your points are more valuable in the travel portal.
 In particular: